-To be qualified for declaring a major, students must have completed the first year level of Mathematics, Chemistry, Physics, Introduction to Engineering, and Introduction to Computer & Programming with satisfactory grades.
-Students are encouraged to declare a major as early as possible.
-A major will be assigned in such case that students fail to declare a major before graduation.
+A JI student needs to declare an engineering major at the end of their freshman summer term.
+To be qualified for declaring a major, students must have completed the first year level of Math, Chemistry, Physics, Introduction to Engineering, and Introduction to Computer & Programming with satisfactory grades.

-In principle, students who have met the basic requirements are eligible to declare any major offered at JI.
-However, due to resource constraints, the JI may limit the number of students accepted into a program.
+Students who have met the basic requirements are eligible to apply to either of the two programs.
 Final decisions will be made based on the student's preference, score ranking, overall performance as well as the capacity limits of each program.
+No decision will be made until the student has completed at least one full term at the JI.
+Due to resource constraints, the JI may limit the number of students accepted into each program.